- 1 How to Buy the Right Smoker for Your Needs: Guide for Buyers

 One of the great strengths of a wood pellet grill smoker is its incredible versatility.
 In addition to smoking your favorite catch, they can also be used to roast meats, grill, barbeque… you can even bake a pizza on them.
 It is worth noting that though pellet smokers use electricity to power the digital electronic controls, auger, and fan as well as heat the hot rod, they should not be confused with electric smokers.
 The fish or meat you put onto the grill is cooked strictly by the heat and smoke created by the burning wood pellets.

 Some of the higher-end pellet smokers for sale on the market will even let you monitor and control the settings and so much more via Wi-Fi and Apps.
 This lets you change the smoker’s temperature and other settings from the comfort of your backyard chair.
 All that said, wood pellet smokers don’t come cheap.
-They are more costly of the types of smokers in this guide.
+They are more costly than the types of smokers in this guide.
 And to boot, pellets are neither cheap nor as readily available as other smoker fuels.

 Fish Smoker Design/Configuration

 The build of a smoker is important to consider as it will impact how easy it is to use, not to mention how much space it takes up in the yard.
-While I don’t break down the pros and cons of each design type in bullet points (I feel design choices are more subjective and preference dependent and would need its separate post for a fair treatment), the broader important considerations, positive and negative, are outlined in each section.
+While I don’t break down the pros and cons of each design type in bullet points (I feel design choices are more subjective and preference dependent and would need their separate post for a fair treatment), the broader important considerations, positive and negative, are outlined in each section.

 Top Best Vertical Smokers: